2U1/Llama3.2-Vision-Finetune/README.md

 # Fine-tuning Llama3.2-Vision

-This repository contains a script for training [Llama3.2-Vision](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision-Instruct) with only using HuggingFace.
+This repository contains a script for training [Llama3.2-Vision](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision-Instruct) with only using HuggingFace and [Liger-Kernel](https://github.com/linkedin/Liger-Kernel).

 ## Other projects